coil-kt/coil/docs/getting_started.md

 ## ImageView Extension Functions

-The `io.coil-kt:coil` artifact provides a set of `ImageView` extension functions.
+The `io.coil-kt.coil3:coil` artifact provides a set of `ImageView` extension functions.
 Here's an example for loading a URL into an `ImageView`:

 ```kotlin
 imageView.load("https://example.com/image.jpg")